Midnighters/RimOres/README.md

 (http://rimworldgame.com/)
 ![license](https://img.shields.io/github/license/mashape/apistatus.svg)

-Advance your way through the ages, learning and growing until you reach the ultimate form, Transcendent!

 ##Features
 ###More Ores/Ingots
 Exapanded ores on map generation, as well as ingots and alloys that can be sued in crafting.